KatherineMichel/digital-commonplace/README.md

 Wichita SWE

+Important
+https://twitter.com/TwitterEng/status/1278733305190342656 | Twitter Engineering on Twitter: "We’re starting with a set of words we want to move away from using in favor of more inclusive language, such as: https://t.co/6SMGd9celn" / Twitter

 Ergonomic Chair
 The Aeron.
 I also added a small inexpensive mesh support I got on Amazon.
 It should be able to last you 20 years https://mobile.twitter.com/shanselman/status/1249173789247705093